 “Homesharing is the smartest, fastest, cheapest way to increase affordable housing at a time when our valley’s population is the fastest-growing in the nation,” Diane says.
 “It works for all parties in myriad ways.
 The pioneering work Annamarie Pluhar has done gives people the tools they need to work with to make housesharing a win-win for everyone.”

-Here’s other posts from happy home sharers: Beneficial to Houseowner and Homeseeker.
-How Valerie Shares Her Home
+Here are more posts from happy home sharers: Beneficial to Houseowner and Homeseeker.
+How Valerie Shares Her Home, Sharing Housing – a ‘brilliant idea’ at home and abroad.